-Milton D. Cox, Center for the Enhancement of Learning, Teaching, and University Assessment; Mathematics, Miami University
+Milton D. Cox, Center for Teaching Excellence, Miami University

 Alan Kalish, University Center for the Advancement of Teaching, The Ohio State University; coeditor, Teaching and Learning in the College Classroom (3rd ed.)